Mónica Astorga Cremona: Biography

 Cremona wrote to Pope Francis, with whom she was friends with during his tenure as Archbishop of Buenos Aires, to inform him about the inauguration of the new housing complex, to which the pope replied, "God, who did not go to the seminary or study theology, will repay you abundantly" and said "May Jesus bless you and the Holy Virgin guide you."
 The pope also told Cremona that he is praying for her and the transgender women she assists, and asked that she, "don't forget to pray for me".
 Cremona has been referred to as "the nun of the trans" due to her work within the community.

 In July 2022, when interviewed by the Jesuit James J. Martin for Outreach, Cremona said: "Transgender people existed before any ideology.
 If it difficult to judge the foundational experiences [of trans people].
 Yes, I can say from my experience that the best thing is to know their lives, their sufferings and their joy.
 My invitation is to love like Jesus, not to judge."

+At the end of 2020, Bishop Fernando Croxatto of the Diocese of Neuquén visited the monastery for an investigation and in early 2021 gave the feedback that Cremona's work working with the trans women was not appropriate for her vocation, ultimately leading to her resigning.
+After transferring to a monastery in Córdoba, where she met similar discrimination because of her social work, she moved to Buenos Aires where she continues her work on supporting those in need.
+In 2024, the Vatican accepted her removal from the Order of the Discalced Carmelites.